sarosijbose/A-Fusion-architecture-for-Human-Activity-Recognition/README.md

 ## About:-

-Update: This work has been accepted at IEEE [INDICON](https://www.ewh.ieee.org/r10/calcutta/indicon2021/index.html) 2021!
+This work has been accepted at IEEE [INDICON](https://www.ewh.ieee.org/r10/calcutta/indicon2021/index.html) 2021!
 It was carried out under the supervision of Professor [Amlan Chakrabarti](https://sites.google.com/caluniv.ac.in/amlanc-org/), Department of AKCSIT, University of Calcutta.

-*Paper will be available at IEEE Xplore library soon.*
+The paper is available [here](https://doi.org/10.1109/INDICON52576.2021.9691648) and the slides can be viewed [here](https://sarosijbose.github.io/files/INDICON_presentation_2021.pdf).

 ## Setup:-